College of Education - Graduate Degrees

 - Certificate Programs for Oregon and Washington Students

 - June 1 for the August (Fall) start

 Individuals in the M.Ed. or certificate programs can begin any semester.

 A student may earn up to two M.Ed. and two M.A. degrees, however these restrictions apply:

 - A student may not earn two of the same degree from Concordia University if they overlap by more than nine semester credits of common requirements.
 In order for credits to apply to a student's second degree they must be less than seven years old and with a grade of B- or better.
 All seminar and capstone courses must be unique to each program.
-Where required by the program, EDGR 500 Professional Planning Seminar will need to be repeated for each degree and a new type of capstone course must be earned for the second degree; for example, if a student completes EDGR 698 Action Research for their first degree then EDGR 699 Thesis or EDGR 696 Practitioner Inquiry must be completed to earn the second degree.
+Where required by the program, EDGR 500 PROF PLAN SEMINAR (PPS) will need to be repeated for each degree and a new type of capstone course must be earned for the second degree; for example, if a student completes EDGR 698 ACTION RESEARCH for their first degree then EDGR 699 THESIS or EDGR 696 PRACTITIONER INQUIRY must be completed to earn the second degree.